 What Your Blood Pressure Really Tells You

-Here's the part that surprises most people: high blood pressure doesn't just strain your heart—it silently damages every organ that depends on healthy blood vessels.
-Your kidneys filter blood through tiny, delicate vessels that can scar and fail under sustained high pressure (leading to chronic kidney disease requiring dialysis).
-Your retinas contain fragile blood vessels that hemorrhage when pressure stays elevated, causing vision loss that's often irreversible.
-Your brain's blood vessels can burst under excessive pressure (hemorrhagic stroke) or develop atherosclerotic plaque that blocks blood flow (ischemic stroke).
+High blood pressure doesn't just strain your heart — it silently damages every organ that depends on healthy blood vessels.
+Your kidneys filter blood through tiny vessels that can scar and fail under sustained high pressure.
+Your retinas contain fragile vessels that hemorrhage when pressure stays elevated.
+Your brain's blood vessels can burst under excessive pressure (hemorrhagic stroke) or develop plaque that blocks blood flow (ischemic stroke).

 - Regular exercise (150 min/week)